faiface/par-lang/docs/src/introduction.md

 Based on linear logic, Par has a **linear type system.** That's close to what you know from Rust: linear values have a single owner, and are moved instead of copied.
-But unlike in Rust, linear values **cannot be dropped.** Instead, they have to be consumed according to shape of their type.
+But unlike in Rust, linear values **cannot be dropped.** Instead, they have to be consumed according to their type.

 This unlocks something special: channels that may only be consumed by sending.
 Now the receiver has a new guarantee — it no longer has to consider the sender forgetting to communicate.